IlianaKinova/cv_calibration/README.md

 #### Intrusions in depth
 <p align="left"> <img alt="Intrusion depth" src="resources/IntrusionDepth.png" title="Intrusion depth"/> </p>

-This can happen if parts of the background are too close to the distance of the calibration shape.
-Try to clear the area or move the camera elsewhere.
+This should now be way easier to fix and should almost never occur anymore, if it does, try moving your calibration object so it is centered in the frame.
+Otherwise, try to clear the area or move the camera elsewhere.
 <a id="md-edgekeys" name="edgekeys"></a>
 #### Pressing keys don't change the values / write in the terminal
 If a key is indicated on the terminal, you should write in the terminal.
 If a key is indicated in a window, then you need to select any of the program's window (excluding the terminal) and press the keys then.
 <a id="md-edgecamstop" name="edgecamstop"></a>
 #### Camera streams stop working after a while
 Your computer may be overloaded, try decreasing the fps on RViz or closing some apps that may be intensive on your cpu.
 You could also stop the PointCloud2 component in RViz.
+<a id="md-edgesquare" name="edgesquare"></a>
+#### The square is never detected
+Make sure your shape is well oriented with the camera.
+One of the ways to filter the shapes is to find out how much of the bounding box covers the actual ite, if the shape is angled, the there will be some uncovered areas in the corners of the bounding box.

+<a id="md-patch-notes" name="patch-notes"></a>
+## Patch notes
+- Improved the edge detection filtering significantly.